borntofrappe/rho/README.md

 With a boolean variable finally control when the input field is empty, so to change the appearance of the associated button.

+### list_tile

+Each task is displayed with a `ListTile` with two main sections, a leading icon and the title of the task itself.

+Define a `Task` class to manage the logic of each task item.
+At the time of writing the task has only two fields for its label and complete status.

+Define a hard-coded list of tasks to test out the design of the tile.

+In the demo I use a `ListView.separated` widget but I am in the process of researching alternative solutions considering sliver lists specifically.

+Most importantly for the functionality of the application the list tile needs to accommodate different gestures:

+- a tap on the leading icon should result in the task being marked as complete or unmark as unfinished

+- a tap on the tile should allow to edit the tile through the same dialog discussed in a previous demo

+- a long press on the tile should allow to select the tile, with the ultimate goal of deleting the piece

 ## app

 ### empty_state